 Keywords: charcoal bar soap, activated charcoal bar soap, detoxifying, purifying, natural

-Cut up the soap into square chunks and microwave on 30 second internals.
+Cut up the soap into square chunks and microwave at 30-second intervals.
 Stir after each interval and keep cooking until it’s all melted.
-One pound of soap fits in a two cup glass pyrex measuring cup.
+One pound of soap fits in a two-cup glass pyrex measuring cup.

 Then add in 1-2 tbsp. of flower petals and 20-30 drops of essential oils.

 They dry within 30 minutes to an hour!

 Which essential oils to use?

 I only use essential oils from Young Living.
 They are truly the best in the world!
 You have to use double the amount of other, cheaper essential oils to get the same scent and many essential oils on the market aren’t even effective (because I’ve tried many of them) for improving health issues.
 I’ve used Young Living’s oils for years to help keep my family healthy, and haven’t been disappointed yet!
 Learn more about them here.

 The essential oils I suggest using in this natural charcoal face soap bar recipe are:

 - Lavender (good for all skin types, aids in healing)